Email

 2. Dogs

 • a.
-Demonstrate knowledge of canine behavior and body language.
+Demonstrate knowledge of canine behavior and body language, as well as techniques for breaking up dog fights.

 • b.
 Identify the dietary and exercise needs of canines.